 City offers a sector-leading salary, pension scheme and benefits including a comprehensive package of staff training and development.

-The role is available from 01 September 2020 or earlier by negotiation.
+The role is available from October 5th 2020 or later, by negotiation.

 Actively working to promote equal opportunity and diversity